angular/angular/aio/content/guide/ivy.md

 import { AppServerModuleNgFactory } from './src/app/app.server.module.ngfactory';

-// The Express app is exported so that it can be used by serverless Functions. export function app() {
+// The Express application is exported so that it can be used by serverless Functions. export function app() {
   const server = express();
   const distFolder = join(process.cwd(), 'dist/ivy-test/browser');